chriscareycode/nagiostv-react/README.md

 - Once you have copied the folder, you should chown the files to change the owner of the nagiostv folder so it's not owned by root.
   - Example: $ chown -R nagios:nagios /usr/local/nagios/share/nagiostv
 - Load the app in your web browser!
 If your built-in Nagios web ui is at http://my-server/nagios/ then NagiosTV should be available at http://my-server/nagios/nagiostv/
-  - Since nagiostv is a subfolder in your Nagios web ui, it will share the same authentication as the built-in Nagios web ui.
+  - Since nagiostv/ is a subfolder in your Nagios web ui, it will share the same authentication as the built-in Nagios web ui.

 Upgrading
 ------------
-TODO
+Pretty much the same process as above.
+Download and overwrite the nagiostv folder with the new version.

 Development Requirements
 ------------